Updated March 1, 2022 . AmFam Team

 While there is nothing quite like walking in a winter wonderland — driving is an entirely different story.
 Let’s brush up on your winter driving skills, so you’re prepared when Mother Nature dusts the roadways with slippery snow.

-Slow down.
-One of the best steps you can take to stay safe on slippery roads is to slow down.
+One of the best steps you can take to stay safe on slippery winter roads is to slow down.
 Even if you feel your vehicle can handle the road, the car in front of you may not be as prepared.
 Slower speeds are safer for all!

-Stop early.
 Begin your stops sooner than you would on dry roads.
-Tires need a little extra leeway when there’s rain, snow and ice on the roads.
+Tires need a little extra leeway when there’s rain, snow and ice on winter roads.

-For added peace of mind on the road this winter, connect with your American Family Insurance agent to make sure you’ve got the right car insurance for your unique situation.
+Staying safe on the road starts with having the right car insurance coverage in place.
+Connect with your American Family Insurance agent (Opens in a new tab) to make sure you’ve got the right car insurance coverages to keep you safe from the unexpected.
 After all, a pro-active approach is the best way to prepare.